Modification Of Alimony In Florida

 - Permanent Alimony

-Do I Need a Lawyer to Modify Support?
+Do I Need A Lawyer To File For Alimony Support?

 Modifying alimony agreements can be a complex and technical process.
 As with all legally binding documents, alimony agreements require keen research, through investigation, and adherence to strict deadlines.
 Due to the difficult nature of court order modifications, it’s highly important that anyone who seeks to file for modifications to his or her alimony order contact an experienced family law attorney.
 We can provide you with sound advice and knowledgeable counsel for a wide range of family law matters, including matters such as modifications for child support, child custody and visitation, and more.
 Contact us today.

 In the State of Florida, family courts have the discretion to modify or adjust court-ordered alimony by either by retroactively increasing or decreasing the alimony to the date in which the party seeking the modification filed the petition for alimony modification.
 The courts may retroactively award alimony if a spouse fails to fully disclose and provide the professional value determination of marital assets, debts, and property during the divorce for the purpose of avoiding having to pay temporary or other forms of spousal support.